aminabk99/aminabk99/README.md

-## Amina Bilal
+## Hello!
+This is Amina Bilal's page!

-Computer and Information Science student at the University of Michigan–Dearborn, focused on building structured Java applications and understanding computer systems from software down to hardware.
-My work spans GUI development, algorithms, and digital logic design.
+I am a sophmore Computer and Information Science student at the University of Michigan–Dearborn.
+In my GitHub, you will find many projects I have worked on over the years!
 ---

 ### 📌 Featured Projects